Viwarrior/ai-prompt-catalog/README.md

 # AI Prompt Catalog
-A Spring Boot + React application to create, search, and manage AI prompts efficiently.
+A Spring Boot application to create, search, and manage AI prompts efficiently.